Apis cerana: Colony cycle

 The colony of Apis cerana, a typical honey bee, consists of several thousand female worker bees, one queen bee, and several hundred male drone bees.
 The colony is constructed inside beeswax combs inside a tree cavity, with a special peanut-shaped structure on the margins of the combs where the queens are reared.

 The colony's annual cycle in cold temperature regions begins shortly after the winter solstice, when the colony raises the core temperature of its cluster to about 34 degrees Celsius and starts to rear brood.
 At first, only around 100 bees are produced, but several thousand bees are developing by early spring.
 By late spring, the colony will have already attained full size, and will begin to reproduce.
 The colony then rears several new queens, and divides itself with about half the workers plus the old queen once the new queens have nearly matured.
 This new swarm then flies to a new tree branch, explores nest cavities, and then directs the other bees to the new site once satisfied with the location.

 During the remainder of summer and into the fall, the colonies in the new locations build combs, rear brood, and gather food to quickly rebuild their populations and food reserves prior to the arrival of winter.

 Division of labor

 As a social species, Apis cerana colonies contain divisions of labor depending on what each member of the group is specialized to perform.
 There is generally only one queen bee whose sole responsibility it is to lay eggs; therefore, she is the mother of all the workers present in the colony.
 Apart from the queen bee, the remaining female bees are known as the worker bees, as these individuals perform all the tasks necessarily to maintain the hive including tending to the eggs, larvae, and pupae, foraging for food and water, cleaning the beehive and producing honey.
 These tasks are divided among the female worker bees by a factor of age.
-The remaining individuals are the males, known as the “drones,” whose only responsibility is to mate with queen from another colony; therefore, drones are solely produced during the reproductive season.
+The remaining individuals are the males, known as the "drones," whose only responsibility is to mate with a queen from another colony; therefore, drones are solely produced during the reproductive season.